Edwards partnered with schools to offer a maintenance hands-on class to local students

 |0

-This work, Edwards partnered with schools to offer a maintenance hands-on class to local students, by Daniel Kelley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Edwards partnered with schools to offer a maintenance hands-on class to local students, by Laisa Leao, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Edwards partnered with schools to offer a maintenance hands-on class to local students